-The course commences by considering how refugees are recognised as such, before examining legal questions relating to exclusion from refugee status and cessation of refugee status.
-These topics are followed by an examination of key refugee rights, including in relation to non-penalisation and freedom of movement.
+The course commences by considering how refugees are recognised as such, explores the use of Temporary Protection in Europe and Latin America, and then examines legal questions relating to exclusion from refugee status and cessation of refugee status.
+These topics are followed by a discussion of key refugee rights, including non-penalisation.
 Finally, we consider the relationships between IRL and other areas of law, including International Humanitarian Law, Trans-national Criminal Law (in relation to trafficking) and the Law of the Sea.